Noongar teams from five different locations come together to share knowledge about caring

 - Denis Rose is a Gunditjmara man who was deeply involved in heading up the campaign and development of a World Heritage nomination for the Budj Bim lava flow.
 We are proud to have worked with Budj Bim rangers in restoring country through the Australian Government’s 20 Million Trees program.

 - Elizabeth McEntyre is a Worimi and Wonnarua woman and an accredited mental health social worker and researcher focused on the lived realities of Australian Indigenous women with mental and cognitive disability in criminal justice systems.

 - Karen Jacobs is a Wadjuk Noongar woman with a passion for supporting Aboriginal enterprise development.
 Karen has led an extensive career in Aboriginal cultural heritage, environmental management, cultural tourism, and education.

 - Kevin Kropinyeri is a Ngarrindjeri man who has emerged as a leader among his peers through the Working on Country program which employs Aboriginal people around the country involved in conservation and land management.

-- Kieran Gibbs is a Kooma and Githabul man currently employed by South West Indigenous Network, working with communities targeting ongoing social issues, using sport as the vehicle to engage groups and individuals.
+- Kieren Gibbs is a Kooma and Githabul man currently employed by South West Indigenous Network, working with communities targeting ongoing social issues, using sport as the vehicle to engage groups and individuals.